vuejs/vue-test-utils/docs/en/guides/getting-started.md

 Vue batches pending DOM updates and applies them asynchronously to prevent unnecessary re-renders caused by multiple data mutations.
 This is why in practice we often have to use `Vue.nextTick` to wait until Vue has performed the actual DOM update after we trigger some state change.

-To simplify usage, `vue-test-utils` applies all updates synchronously so you don't need to use `Vue.nextTick` to wait for DOM updates in your tests.
+To simplify usage, Vue Test Utils applies all updates synchronously so you don't need to use `Vue.nextTick` to wait for DOM updates in your tests.

 *Note: `nextTick` is still necessary when you need to explictly advance the event loop, for operations such as asynchronous callbacks or promise resolution.*